vibqetowi/soen-342-project/README.md

 ## Relational Model

 Below is a relational model built with DBDiagram to provide persistence to the application.
-Github does not support embedding so please use the URL.

-<iframe width="1920" height="1080" src='https://dbdiagram.io/e/671bc56d97a66db9a34ae6a3/6733d1c6e9daa85aca3a306c'> </iframe>

 [View Interactive Database Schema](https://dbdiagram.io/e/671bc56d97a66db9a34ae6a3/6733d1c6e9daa85aca3a306c)